 Study: Career Satisfaction Insights from 1,200 Massage Therapists

 Choosing a career field is one of the most important decisions a person can make.
-Not only can it determine your income, but it also can have a tremendous impact on your overall health and well-being.
+Not only can it determine your income, it can also have a tremendous impact on your overall health and well-being.
 The average person spends roughly 90,000 hours working throughout his or her life.
-That’s a lot of time, and big reason why it’s important to pursue a fulfilling profession.
+That's a lot of time, and a big reason why it's important to pursue a fulfilling profession.

 We surveyed nearly 1,200 licensed massage therapists to learn about their career satisfaction.
 Numerous research studies have examined massage from a clinical perspective; however, few have analyzed the viewpoint of massage therapists.

 Are massage therapists happy with their profession?
 What are their employment opportunities?
 What job conditions matter most to them?
 Is there anything the industry needs to improve?

 Here are a few key takeaways from the study.

 - Overall, 88% of surveyed massage therapists are “very satisfied” or “satisfied” with their careers.